LordBrain/LED-Control/README.md

 A simple web service that allows you to control LED light strips using a rest API.
 Using a Ardiuno with wifi to control the LED strip.

+It writes the devices and mode to a local file for persistence.
+No need for a database.

 ### Rest API

 The rest endpoints are: